PBFuzz: Agentic Directed Fuzzing for PoV Generation: Motivation

 \autoref{fig:cve-2017-9047} shows a buffer overflow in the libxml2 project.
-The bug occurs when processing namespace prefixes: after concatenating the prefix (line 19), the function still uses the stale \cc{len} to concatenate the element name (line 23), resulting in a buffer overflow when deeply nested content models trigger recursive calls (lines 26--33).
+The bug occurs when processing namespace prefixes: after concatenating the prefix (line~14), the function appends the element name (line~18) without refreshing \cc{len}, so the remaining-space check at lines~5--6 still reflects the pre-prefix buffer state.
+Deeply nested content models trigger recursive accumulation via lines~21--29.

-Generating a proof-of-vulnerability (PoV) input to trigger this bug requires satisfying four types of constraints.
-The first three are \emph{reaching constraints} to reach the vulnerable code, and the fourth is the \emph{triggering constraint} that causes the overflow.
-First, \emph{format-level}: the PoV input must be syntactically valid XML with well-formed Document Type Definition (DTD) ELEMENT declarations.
-Second, \emph{structure-level}: the DTD content models must use nested SEQ/OR operators like \cc{(a, (b | (c, d)))} rather than flat lists like \cc{(a, b, c, d)} to trigger recursive accumulation.
-Third, \emph{namespace-level}: elements must have prefixes (\cc{prefix:name}) to reach lines 18--23.
-Fourth, \emph{depth-level}: nesting depth must reach approximately ten levels to accumulate sufficient buffer consumption (about 70-character prefixes/names per level) and exhaust the 5000-byte buffer.
+Generating a proof-of-vulnerability (PoV) input for this bug requires satisfying four types of constraints.
+The first three are \emph{reachability constraints} to reach the vulnerable code, and the last one is the \emph{triggering constraint} to actually overflow the buffer.
+(1) \emph{format-level}: the PoV input must be a syntactically valid XML with well-formed Document Type Definition (DTD) ELEMENT declarations.
+(2) \emph{structure-level}: the DTD content models must use nested SEQ/OR operators like \cc{(a,(b|(c,d)))} rather than flat lists like \cc{(a,b,c,d)} to trigger recursive accumulation.
+(3) \emph{namespace-level}: elements must have prefixes (\cc{prefix:name}) to reach lines~13--18.
+(4) \emph{depth-level}: nesting depth must reach approximately 10 levels to accumulate sufficient buffer consumption (70-character prefixes/names per level) to exhaust the 5000-byte buffer.

-We first evaluated how chatbot-style LLM-assisted fuzzing would perform.
-We added the source code of the entry function and the target function to the context and prompted different LLMs (ChatGPT, Claude, Gemini) to generate an input that can satisfy all the conditions.
-The results were negative: only GPT-5 and Claude 4.5 produced inputs that reached the target function, but none could trigger the vulnerability.
-Adding a fuzzer would not help either: the initial seeds provided by the Magma benchmark already reached the target code, yet AFL++ still required approximately 20 hours to trigger the bug, succeeding in six out of ten trials.

-We also evaluated whether off-the-shelf LLM agents can autonomously generate the PoV input.
-We configured Cursor Agent with Claude Sonnet 4.5 and prompted it to reproduce CVE-2017-9047 in the libxml2 codebase.
-The agent successfully triaged the vulnerability: it identified the recursive function structure, recognized namespace-prefix requirements, and understood the buffer overflow mechanism.
-However, despite this semantic understanding, the agent failed to generate the PoV.
-The generated inputs consistently used flat DTD structures like \cc{(e0, e1, ..., e399, LongElement, PrefixedElement)} with 400 elements and extremely long names/prefixes (200 characters), which reached the target function but never triggered the overflow because flat structures prevent recursive accumulation.